International Travel Safety

 Taking Caution

 Being cautious throughout your trip is as important to your safety as the preparation is.
 Taking simple precautions to stay safe and using the knowledge acquired during your research can keep not only yourself but your traveling companions safe.
+You should also keep a pair of travel toothbrushes so that you don’t don’t forget hygiene while traveling.
 If you become sick on your trip, you may need to contact the U.S. Embassy of the country you are in.
 There is personnel in both the U.S. and abroad who are available to provide emergency aid 24/7.
 This could be for everything from a serious medical emergency to running a fever to being severely ill.

 For further reading and help in the planning and preparation of your trip, visit CDC.gov.